As time permits a more complete telling of the history of WJMA will be added to this page. Last updated 2/16/2008

 In March of 1946 Welford Sherman of Orange, Virginia, was discharged from the U.S. Army with the rank of Major.
-He had entered military service in 1942 upon graduation from Virginia Tech where he had been in the Corps of Cadets.
-His Virginia Tech engineering studies soon saw him assigned to the research efforts on radar underway at Harvard University in Massachusetts.
+He had entered military service in December of 1941 after graduation from Virginia Tech in May where he had been in the Corps of Cadets.
+His Virginia Tech engineering studies soon saw him assigned to the research efforts on radar underway at MIT and Harvard University in Massachusetts.
 He later served in the Pacific Theater where he was awarded two Bronze Stars.
 He returned to Orange to help the family business, W.A.
 Sherman Company, adapt to the peace time economy.

 By early in1948, Welford had installed an 84 foot tall antenna on the Sherman Company building.
-The antenna was to receive television broadcasts from the one station in Richmond (WTVR channel 6) and the four stations in Washington (WNBW [now WRC], channel 4, WTTG, channel 5, WTVW [now WJLA] channel 7, and WOIC [now WUSA] 9.)
+The antenna was to receive television broadcasts from the one station in Richmond (WTVR channel 6) and the four stations in Washington (WNBW [now WRC], channel 4; WTTG, channel 5; WTVW [now WJLA] channel 7; and WOIC [now WUSA] 9.)
 The four Washington stations begin broadcasting in 1947.
 WTVR began broadcasting in April of 1948.
 Television reception in rural Virginia was not good at the time.
-The antenna attracted lots of attention in Orange and Welford was invited to speak to the Orange Rotary Club about television.
+Welford's antenna attracted lots of attention in Orange and he was invited to speak to the Orange Rotary Club about television.

-The Mutual Network gave WJMA access to some national sporting events.
+The Mutual Broadcasting System gave WJMA access to some national sporting events.
 In the fall of 1950, WJMA aired the World Series and late in the year the station carried the Gator Bowl game.
 In March of 1951, WJMA began to air serialized Bold Venture with Humphrey Bogart and Lauren Bacall.
 It was sponsored by the Firestone store in Orange.
+(There are copies of newspaper adverstisements for many of these programs in the Printed Ads image gallery.)

 The March 29, 1951 Orange Review carried a story about an interview on WJMA that was conducted by A.C.
 Washington of George Washington Carver Regional High School.
-He interviews Mr and Mrs Edward Braxton.
+He interviewed Mr. and Mrs. Edward Braxton.
 Although not noted in the article, the participants were African American.
 This was probably a bold step in 1951.

-The James Madison Association sold the license to Orange businessman Woodbury Ober.
+Making a success of a small town radio station was not easy.
+In the early 1950s Orange's population was around 2,500.
+As the excitement of a new radio station wore off, WJMA struggled to make a profit.
+In late 1956 one of the original stockholders, Woodbury Ober bought out the interests of the other stockholders.
 The FCC approved the sale in October of 1956.
-In May of 1959 Charlottesville Broadcasting, owners of WINA AM/FM in Charlottesville, merged the operation of WINA and WJMA.
+The in May of 1959 Charlottesville Broadcasting, owners of WINA AM/FM in Charlottesville, merged the operation of WINA and WJMA.
 Don Heyne ower of WINA assumed day-to-day operation of WJMA.
 Woodbury Ober became a stockholder of Charlottesville Broadcasting.
-Bob Wagner, who had been Station Manager when Ober bought the station continued as Station Manager.
+Bob Wagner, who had been brought in as Station Manager when Ober bought the station continued as Station Manager.
 A story in the Orange Review noted that WJMA had nine employees.

 ==========================